spatialpete/query-changes/README.md

   webbrowser (comes with python 3)

-  pip, if using older python version: https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip
+  pip, if using older python version: https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip or on linux - sudo apt-get install python-pip

 change the queryTerm to what you are interested in